maxkskhor/maxkskhor.github.io/about.markdown

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
 ---

 Welcome to my personal website!

-I'm Max Khor, an enthusiast in mathematics, Python, data science and AI.
+I’m Max Khor, a passionate problem solver with a deep love for mathematics, Python programming, data science, and artificial intelligence.

+I enjoy exploring complex concepts, turning data into insights, and building innovative solutions.